 - For the 'observers': How did you feel not doing anything?
 Did you feel like interfering with what was happening?
-If so, what do you think you could have done? - If you had been given the chance to choose between the three groups, which would you have chosen to be in and why? - O Why do people treat each other like this? - o In your communities, do you as men usually belong to one of these three groups?
+If so, what do you think you could have done? - o If you had been given the chance to choose between the three groups, which would you have chosen to be in and why? - O Why do people treat each other like this? - o In your communities, do you as men usually belong to one of these three groups?
 Which group?
 Do women usually belong to one of these three groups?
 Which group?
 Why do you think this is? - O What can we do to make sure that different groups such as men and women live in an equitable world where they can enjoy the same opportunities, equal treatment and equal rights? - Explain that power imbalance in communities can lead to conflict and lack of peace.
-This also true for power imbalance and unequal status between men and women.
+This is also true for power imbalance and unequal status between men and women.
 Men rape and abuse women because they have the power and the status to do so.
 As a result women live in fear and do not enjoy peace most of the time.
-This is conflict in itself.
-Pose the following questions for further reflection: - Does religious affiliation or position give some people power or status over other people in your community? - o Have you ever been discriminated against because of your religion or seen someone being discriminated against on the basis of their religious beliefs?
-How did this make you or that person feel? - Have you looked down upon another person because of their religious beliefs?
-What do you think made you do so? - Point out the controlling, dominant and sometimes violent ways the 'persons' treated 'things'.
+This is conflict in itself. - Point out the controlling, dominant and sometimes violent ways the 'persons' treated 'things'.
 Ask them why they acted in such ways.
 Were they asked in the instructions to behave in a harmful way? - When the roles were reversed, did you see a pattern?
 What was it?
 (When 'things' take on the role of the 'person' after experiencing what they did, they usually tend to remodel the behaviour and are sometimes even more harmful.) - We also can see how our children remodel some of these behaviours: boys learn how to be a man by seeing and hearing how men behave, and girls learn how to be a woman in the same way.
 They learn that one is more dominant and powerful over the other, and sadly that they may have no voice to contest this.
 Usually they internalise this as the norm and perpetuate it themselves. - Women also can internalise and remodel harmful behaviours when power shifts within the home or community, and likewise women also tend to internalise the notion that they are 'weak', 'subordinate' and 'have no voice'.
 This makes them vulnerable and puts them at risk. - Mention specifically how power and gender roles are used to justify marital rape.
 The belief that 'a husband is entitled to his wife's body' is so internalised that most people do not even acknowledge it as rape.